 - Starting with user research.
 By focusing on the consumer from the get-go, a business (and its investors) can pinpoint a customer’s pain points and how the product will solve these problems.
 User personas, journey maps, and product user scenarios can be accounted for through UX research like contextual interviews, focus groups, and prototyping.
 This is an important process that simplifies design and decision-making.
 If an enterprise already has a user persona in place, initial testing is an excellent way to collect feedback from target consumers.
 If you’re still working with hypotheticals, this research can help you collect the essential UX research needed to build a user type.

 UX research is often most effective when used continuously throughout product development.
 This allows businesses to test and iterate prototypes and designs, assess their progress against user feedback, and rollout any changes as needed.
+Suppose research shows that users are now moving from a flashy website design to a minimalistic web design.
+In this situation, you will have to employ website redesign services to change with the changing demands of consumers.
 If user needs change in the future, this ensures your products or services will stay competitive and relevant.

 Whichever testing you require, it’s easy to see how UX research uncovers valuable user insights.
 Picking between initial or ongoing research simply depends on your product and its lifecycle.